Official websites use .mil

 With a force of 86,600 (as of 1 Aug 2022) civilian and military personnel, NAVSEA engineers, builds, buys and maintains the Navy's ships and submarines and their combat systems.

 To accomplish this, NAVSEA manages 150 acquisition programs and manages foreign military sales cases that include billions of dollars in annual military sales to partner nations.

 The origin of NAVSEA dates to 1794, when Commodore John Barry was charged to oversee the construction of a 44-gun frigate and ensure that all business "harmonized and conformed" to the public's interest.

-Today, the NAVSEA organization has 33 activities in 16 states.
+Today, the NAVSEA organization has 42 activities.
 NAVSEA strives to be an efficient provider of defense resources for the nation, and it plays an important role in the Navy Enterprise.
 As a Provider Command, it has the responsibility of directing resource sponsors into the proper mix of manpower and resources to properly equip the fleet.

 NAVSEA has the further responsibility of establishing and enforcing technical authority in combat system design and operation.
 These technical standards use the organization's technical expertise to ensure systems are engineered effectively, and that they operate safely and reliably.

 THE FORCE BEHIND THE FLEET

 Our Nation’s greatest asset is its people and their ability to design and develop innovative solutions to meet any challenge.
 NAVSEA’s dedicated workforce is the key to our Navy being ready to fight and win.
 We are the Force Behind the Fleet!

 The Force Behind the Fleet is comprised of two foundational Lines of Effort: the Design for Talented People and the Design for a High Velocity Learning Environment.
 Mission success and our full performance potential is dependent on these design efforts.